 It is then possible to execute a container passing the --ssh option to sarus run, e.g. sarus run --ssh <image> <command>.
-Using the previously generated the SSH keys, the hook will instantiate an sshd and setup a custom ssh binary inside each container created with the same command.
+Using the previously generated the SSH keys, the hook instantiates an SSH daemon and sets up a custom ssh binary inside each container created with the same command.